brechtm/rinohtype/doc/elementstyling.rst

 fonts in the document by overriding the variables.

+.. _attribute-resolution:

 Style Attribute Resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The style system makes a distinction between text (inline) elements and
+The element styling system makes a distinction between text (inline) elements
-flowables with respect to how attribute values are resolved.
+and flowables with respect to how attribute values are resolved.

 **Text elements** by default inherit the properties from their parent.
 Take for
 example the *emphasis* style definition from the example above.
 The value for